JamesHMcKay/bland_altman_plots/README.md

 The code used to produce the plots in the accompanying paper is:
 ```
-make_all_plots.R
+make_plots_for_paper.R
 ```
-Which uses a private csv file containing the data.
+This script uses a private csv file containing the data.
 To reuse this code for a different analysis, make the relevant adjustments to this script to use your own data.

+The main functions used by this script are stored in the `R` folder.

 ## Example